thrushlang/.github/profile/README.md

 ## Inspiration

 - The language is largely based on the syntax of its source language, Rust.
-However, it has some unique features.
 - Its name is Thrush, reminiscent of the **[thrush](https://en.wikipedia.org/wiki/Thrush_(bird))** bird, a relative of the **Turdidae** family.
 Its pronunciation differs from the bird's name; it's actually T..
 Rush, not Thrush.

 ## Philosophy